igndukwe/fire_incidents_exercise/README.md

 python Main_1_ScrapyRunner.py
 ```

-## Performing the Analysis
-Combine and analyze the collected data to answer specific questions.

-8. Perform the Analysis
+### 7c.
+Perform the Analysis
-This script combines all CSV files starting with day_of_week_incident_reports into a DataFrame and performs the analysis to answer the following questions:
+This script retrieves and analysis the latest day_of_week_incident_reports CSV file to answer the following questions:

 - How many incidents has the Stratford Brigade responded to in the last 7 days?
 - How many medical incidents have been reported in the Central Region in the last 7 days?